Developmental dysplasia of the hip

 Untreated, hip dysplasia will lead to arthritis and deterioration of the hip, which can be severely debilitating.

-Call your health care provider if you suspect that your child's hip is not properly positioned.
+Call your provider if you suspect that your child's hip is not properly positioned.